Film frame: Line and resolution

 The frame is composed of picture elements just like a chess board.
 Each horizontal set of picture elements is known as a line.
 The picture elements in a line are transmitted as sine signals where a pair of dots, one dark and one light can be represented by a single sine.
 The product of the number of lines and the number of maximum sine signals per line is known as the total resolution of the frame.
 The higher the resolution the more faithful the displayed image is to the original image.
 But higher resolution introduces technical problems and extra cost.
 So a compromise should be reached in system designs both for satisfactory image quality and affordable price.

 Viewing distance

 The key parameter to determine the lowest resolution still satisfactory to viewers is the viewing distance, i.e. the distance between the eyes and the monitor.
 The total resolution is inversely proportional to the square of the distance.
-If d is the distance, r is the required minimum resolution and k is the proportionality constant which depends on the size of the monitor;
+If d is the distance, r is the required minimum resolution and k is the proportionality constant which depends on the size of the monitor, then: